go-gitea/docs/README.md

 ## License

-This project is under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
+This project is under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for the full license text.

 ## Copyright